+Ad.
+What eyes tell about health may be surprising to you.
 The appearance of your eyes says more about your health than you know.
-Indeed, they are the window to the soul but also indicators of your well-being.
+We all know the saying – the eyes are the window to the soul but also indicators of your well-being.
 The eyes are sensitive and complex structures connected to various systems in the body via nerves and blood vessels.
 Therefore, any changes or abnormalities in the eyes are often an early sign of a problem in another body part.
 While these are significant concerns, a survey revealed that 8% of people have never had their eyes checked.
 If you identify with this group, this post will illuminate why you should.

 People usually admire lighter eye colours, such as blue or green, because of their rarity.
 However, research has shown that people with lighter eyes are more likely to develop age-related macular degeneration as they age.
 According to science, this occurs due to less pigmentation in lighter-coloured eyes.
 It is also due to the ability of more light to penetrate through than usual.
 Age-related macular degeneration is the loss of central vision.
 While there is no specific cause for this problem, scientists say there are contributory factors.
 Lighter eye colour, genetics, environmental factors, and even diet may play different roles in developing age-related macular degeneration.
 When the linkage to lighter eyes was first made, it generated a lot of debate.
 Over the years, however, coupled with the high incidence among the older population with lighter eyes, research has proven credible.
 Therefore, if you are more than fifty-five years old with lighter-coloured eyes, you should check them often to reduce risks.